V-Sekai/unidot_importer/README.md

 3. Finally, enable the Unidot-Importer plugin in Project Settings -> Plugins tab -> Unidot

 4. Access the importer through Project -> Tools -> Import Unity Package...

+## A final note:

+This tool is designed to assist with importing or translating source assets made for Unity Engine, and assumes text serialization (such as within a .unitypackage archive) as well as typical asset conventions (for example, an assumption that most files contain only one asset).

+Unidot solely translates existing usable source assets into equivalent Godot source assets.
+There are no plans to add functionality for decompiling binary assets or ripping unity content.
+That is not a goal of this project.